johnridesabike/coronate/CONTRIBUTING.md

 ## User interface

-- Add a way to edit registered players.
 - Improve the "tournament status" and "score detail" tabs.
 - Improve accessibility.
 - Improve how ranks and ties are displayed.